Obersee (Königssee)

 The two lakes are separated through a moraine.
 A massive rockfall in 1172 is sometimes referred to as the cause of the separation of the two lakes but Obersee was most likely never part of the larger Königssee and always separated.
-There are no villages near the lake, the only dwelling being the small Fischunkelalm which is only occupied during the summer month.
+There are no villages near the lake, the only dwelling being the small Fischunkelalm which is only occupied during the summer months.